wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

 18. Save the REST API configuration.

-You have successfully created all the artifacts that are required for this use case.
+You have successfully created all the artifacts required for this use case.

 ### Step 3: Build and run the artifacts